 There are so many to choose from!
-Bike to School Day happens every year in early May, America Recycles Day is on or around November 15, and the Great American Cleanup usually happens on the first day of spring.
+Bike to School Day happens every year in early May, America Recycles Day (part of the Keep America Beautiful program) is on or around November 15, and the Great American Cleanup (also part of the Keep America Beautiful program) usually happens on the first day of spring.
 A quick Google search will bring up a ton more!
 The video above is a collaboration between PepsiCo Recycling and WeAreTeachers from last year to celebrate America Recycles Day.

 42. Team up with local green companies